-As of June 30, 2023, the Company had not commenced any operations.
-All activity for the period from November 3, 2020 (inception) to June 30, 2023 relates to the Company's formation and the initial public offering ("Public Offering") described below and, subsequent to the Public Offering, identifying and completing a suitable Business Combination.
+As of September 30, 2023, the Company had not commenced any operations.
+All activity for the period from November 3, 2020 (inception) to September 30, 2023 relates to the Company's formation and the initial public offering (the "Public Offering") described below and, subsequent to the Public Offering, identifying and completing a suitable Business Combination.
 The Company will not generate any operating revenues until after completion of its initial Business Combination, at the earliest.
 The Company generates non-operating income in the form of interest income from the proceeds derived from the Public Offering.

-In January 2023, the shareholders of the Company took various actions and the Company entered into various agreements resulting in a change of control of the Company, redemption of approximately 87% of its Class A ordinary shares, an extension of the date to complete a Business Combination and certain additional financing and other matters as discussed in further detail in the Form 10-K Annual Report filed on March 31, 2023, and the Form 8-K filed on January 18, 2023, with the Securities and Exchange Commission ("SEC") as well as throughout these notes to unaudited condensed financial statements.
+In January 2023, the shareholders of the Company took various actions and the Company entered into various agreements resulting in a change of control of the Company, redemption of approximately 87% of its Class A ordinary shares, par value \$0.0001 per share (the "Class A ordinary shares"), an extension of the date to complete a Business Combination and certain additional financing and other matters as discussed in further detail in the Form 10-K Annual Report filed on March 31, 2023 (the "Annual Report"), and the Form 8-K filed on January 18, 2023, with the Securities and Exchange Commission (the "SEC") as well as throughout these notes to the unaudited condensed financial statements.